open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

     params:
       vars:
         title: Paired or not?
 Part I
-      selected_scenario_part1: Compare pre-test (beginning of semester) and post-test (end of semester) scores of students.
+      selected_scenario_part1: Examine age-related wage disparities by comparing the earnings of younger and older employees in a company.
       part1:
         ans1:
           value: Paired.
-          feedback: Correct!
+          feedback: Incorrect!
         ans2:
           value: Not paired.
-          feedback: Incorrect!
+          feedback: Correct!
-      selected_scenario_part2: Evaluate the effects of a meditation program on stress levels by comparing measurements before and after the program duration.
+      selected_scenario_part2: Assess gender-related salary gap by comparing salaries of randomly sampled men and women.
       part2:
         ans1:
           value: Paired.
-          feedback: Correct!
+          feedback: Incorrect!
         ans2:
           value: Not paired.
-          feedback: Incorrect!
+          feedback: Correct!
-      selected_scenario_part3: Evaluate sleep quality improvements by comparing scores before and after using a new type of mattress for the same subjects.
+      selected_scenario_part3: Compare artery thicknesses at the beginning of a study and after 2 years of taking Vitamin E for the same group of patients.
       part3:
         ans1:
           value: Paired.